By: John Scott-Railton*, Ramy Raoof***, Bill Marczak*, and Etienne Maynier**

 - Egyptian NGOs are currently being targeted by Nile Phish, a large-scale phishing campaign.

-- Almost all of the targets we identified are also implicated in Case 173, a sprawling legal case brought by the Egyptian government against NGOs, at ich has been referred to as an “unprecedented crackdown” on Egypt’s civil society.
+- Almost all of the targets we identified are also implicated in Case 173, a sprawling legal case brought by the Egyptian government against NGOs, which has been referred to as an “unprecedented crackdown” on Egypt’s civil society.

 - Nile Phish operators demonstrate an intimate knowledge of Egyptian NGOs, and are able to roll out phishing attacks within hours of government actions, such as arrests.